Abstract

-The evaluation, selection and implementation (ESI) of ERP systems involve making multiple decisions during
+Decision making in the evaluation, selection and implementation of ERP systems

 Date